 The home’s new co-owner, Dan Goldfarb, and his cat Reggie Baseball.
 Photo by Amy Ta/KCRW

-Goldfarb founded Canna-Pet, a maker of CBD supplements for dogs, cats and other animals.
+Goldfarb is a true believer in CBD, having founded Canna-Pet when Mario Rivera, the oldest of the couple's seven Persian cats, got sick.
 The product is not approved by the FDA, but it’s not psychotropic, says Landers, because cannabidiol is not cannabis.

 “It has to do with hemp and we've made a pretty good effort over the six years of the company to distinguish between the two,” she said.
 “It's the kind of thing you can't make any claims, but people use it for all kinds of things.”

 Having built up the supplement business, the two bought the Sowden House for just under $4.7 million, and they have been restoring it to a place fit for them and the parties.

 Goldfarb decided to buy the house sight unseen.